Unschooling Preschool

 Before dinner (and before my hubs would get home), we’d do an afternoon pick up.
 That way the house was in some sort of (imperfect) order before dinner.
 I’d sing that cheesy, “Clean up, clean up, everybody clean up” song, LOL.
 Actually, life at that stage included lots of songs!

 I printed out chore sheets that had photos (my kids are very visual) of both the AM and PM chores so they could see (then cross off) our activities.
-I didn’t really do rewards.
-Just used the printable as visual cues.
+I didn’t really do rewards (but for some families, that may be want you need!).
+I just used the printable as visual cues.
 For instance, I would ask, “Okay, what else do we have to do?!”
 And they’d look at the sheet (i.e. a picture of a shoe and a sock) and reply, “Put away our shoes and socks!”

 Then dinner!